-Managing cellular security systemsNovember 30th, 2012 in Medical research
+Managing cellular security systemsNovember 30, 2012 in Medicine & Health / Medical research

 Conventional dendritic cells (cDCs) are the immune system's patrol.
 They recognize foreign threats and trigger a defensive response, while restraining immune reactions against inappropriate targets like host proteins.
 They achieve the former via a mechanism called cross-presentation, which displays pieces of pathogens to cytotoxic T lymphocytes (CTLs)—the immune system's 'attack dogs'—while the latter function relies on cDC interactions with regulatory T (Treg) cells.